 Telegram (4/13/63) from Wyatt Tee Walker, executive assistant to Martin Luther King, informing President Kennedy about the plight of Dr. King and Rev. Ralph Abernathy, who had been placed in solitary confinement in the Birmingham City Jail after being arrested with other demonstrators.

-Telegram (4/16/63) from Martin Luther King to President Kennedy, expressing appreciation to the President for telephoning Mrs. King about the situation in Birmingham.
+Telegram (4/16/63; pages 96-97 in this folder) from Martin Luther King to President Kennedy, expressing appreciation to the President for telephoning Mrs. King about the situation in Birmingham.

 Telegram (5/30/63) from Martin Luther King to Attorney General Robert Kennedy requesting a conference with him and the President "TO DISCUSS THE CRISIS IN RACE RELATIONS FOMENTED BY THE SNAIL LIKE PACE OF DESEGREGATION ALL ACROSS THE SOUTH."